CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    > **Note**: Replace your-ngc-api-key with your generated NGC_API_KEY in task 1.

-4. Run the following command to download, deploy, and run the NVIDIA Riva model into the docker desktop:
+4. Run the following command to download, deploy, and run the NVIDIA Riva model into the Docker desktop:

    ```bash
    # Set model selector